ExitValue.ai

 How HealthTech Companies Are Valued

-I've sat across the table from healthtech founders pitching valuations of 15x ARR and from buyers offering 3x ARR for the exact same business.
-The spread isn't random — it's about reimbursement durability, clinical evidence, and whether the buyer believes the growth curve is real or pulled forward by COVID.
+I've sat across the table from healthtech founders pitching valuations of an ARR multiple and from buyers offering an ARR multiple for the exact same business.
+The spread isn't random, it's about reimbursement durability, clinical evidence, and whether the buyer believes the growth curve is real or pulled forward by COVID.
 Telehealth, RPM, digital therapeutics, and patient engagement each carry their own pricing logic.

 The Post-Teladoc Reality

-Today, sub-$25M ARR healthtech companies trade at 4-8x revenue, with the multiple driven by growth rate, gross margin, and net retention.
+Today, sub-$25M ARR healthtech companies trade at a revenue-multiple range, with the multiple driven by growth rate, gross margin, and net retention.
 A company growing 60%+ with 75%+ gross margins and 110%+ NRR can still command the high end.
 A company growing 25% with 50% gross margins lands at the bottom.

 The Three Healthtech Tiers

 Telehealth and virtual care is the most price-disciplined segment.
 The COVID growth has fully normalized, and reimbursement parity legislation in many states has expired.
-Buyers value telehealth on 3-6x revenue at SMB scale, 5-9x mid-market.
+Buyers value telehealth on a revenue-multiple range at SMB scale, 5-9x mid-market.
 Specialty telehealth (mental health, dermatology, GLP-1) commands premiums of 8-12x because the unit economics are better.

 Remote patient monitoring (RPM) and digital therapeutics benefit from CMS reimbursement codes (CPT 99453/54/57/58 for RPM) that have created sustainable economics.
-RPM platforms with 20K+ enrolled patients, payer contracts, and EHR integration trade at 6-10x revenue.
-Digital therapeutics with FDA clearance and published clinical evidence (Pear Therapeutics' structure, before bankruptcy) can command 10-15x — but Pear's collapse showed that clearance without reimbursement is worth nothing.
+RPM platforms with 20K+ enrolled patients, payer contracts, and EHR integration trade at a revenue-multiple range.
+Digital therapeutics with FDA clearance and published clinical evidence (Pear Therapeutics' structure, before bankruptcy) can command 10-15x, but Pear's collapse showed that clearance without reimbursement is worth nothing.

 Workflow software and patient engagement is the most stable category.
 Companies selling to providers (scheduling, intake, billing automation, prior auth) trade at SaaS-equivalent multiples: 4-8x SMB, 8-15x mid-market for category leaders.
 This is where the institutional money is going right now because the unit economics look like real software, not healthcare.